Kiambu County: Trade and commerce

 There are 302 trading centers, 118 markets, 364 retail supermarkets, 5,813 registered businesses, 5,807 licensed retail traders and 5,740 licensed wholesale traders.

 Tatu City is a special economic zone and an industrial park located in Ruiru sub-county.
 Apart from real estate, individuals and organizations have also invested in processing.
 Companies operating in Kiambu include: Farmers Choice Ltd, 25 Kenchic Co.
 Ltd, Brookside Dairies, Githunguri Dairies, Ndumberi Dairies, Limuru Milk and Palmside Dairies.
+Kiambu has the second largest economy in Kenya, largely due to its sprawling population and close proximity to the capital city.
+Kiambu also has the second most educated populace of any county in Kenya.

-Thika sub-county has 58 industries, including Bidco Oil Industries, Devki Steel Mills, Broadway Bakeries and Kenblest, among others.
+Thika sub-county which hosts Thika Town (also known as Birmingham of Kenya, due to the many industries) has 58 industries, including Bidco Oil Industries, Devki Steel Mills, Broadway Bakeries and Kenblest, among others.

+Environment

+Around 16% of Kiambu County, 40,000 hectares, is covered by forest.
+The trees are used for wood fuel as there is a high demand for both charcoal and firewood.
+Tree planting projects are in progress as the trees face increasing temperatures due to climate change.

+In 2021 a leading activist, Joannah Stutchbury was assassinated after protesting about developments in the forest.

 Constituencies and sub-counties

-The county has twelve constituencies and forteen sub-counties.
+The county has twelve constituencies and fourteen sub-counties.
 Of the twelve constituencies, Lari occupies the largest land mass at 439.2 km2, while Kabete is the smallest by landmass as it occupies 60.3 km2.

 Sub-counties

 Sub-counties are mostly derived from constituency boundaries but two constituencies, Ruiru and Thika, have two sub-counties each.